Abby3017/discussionForum/content/eng/central/commerce_and_industries/AIC.md

 4.  #### Funding Support:

-    1. Successful applicants would be provided grant-in-aid to set up the [AIC](http://www.aim.gov.in/atal-incubation-centres.php "Atal Incubation Centres") for a maximum period of 5 years upto Rs.
+    1. Successful applicants would be provided grant-in-aid to set up the <span class="w3-tooltip w3-sand">AIC<span style="position:absolute;left:0px;bottom:18px" class="w3-text w3-tag w3-round w3-pale-blue">Atal Incubation Centres</span></span> for a maximum period of 5 years upto Rs.
 10 crore to cover the capital and operational expenditures.
-The exact amount of the grant shall be decided by [AIM](https://niti.gov.in/content/atal-innovation-mission-aim "Atal Innovation Mission") based on the application and business plan, as per the prevailing scheme.
+The exact amount of the grant shall be decided by <span class="w3-tooltip w3-sand">AIM<span style="position:absolute;left:0px;bottom:18px" class="w3-text w3-tag w3-round w3-pale-blue">Atal Innovation Mission</span></span> based on the application and business plan, as per the prevailing scheme.
 AIM reserves the right to modify the scheme as and when required, without prior notifications.
-    2. Key aspects of funding in [AIC](http://www.aim.gov.in/atal-incubation-centres.php "Atal Incubation Centres")s in academic/ R&D institutes:
+    2. Key aspects of funding in <span class="w3-tooltip w3-sand">AIC<span style="position:absolute;left:0px;bottom:18px" class="w3-text w3-tag w3-round w3-pale-blue">Atal Incubation Centres</span></span>s in academic/ R&D institutes:
        * Such applicants would be provided grant-in-aid of upto 100% of the total eligible project cost subject to maximum of Rs.
 10 crore.
        * Cost components mentioned below in point 6 shall not be considered as eligible project costs.
        * The budged plan presented by the applicant should clearly demarcate all components of the project costs which are not eligible for funding by the [AIM](https://niti.gov.in/content/atal-innovation-mission-aim "Atal Innovation Mission"), including those mentioned in point 6.
-    3. Key aspects of funding [AIC](http://www.aim.gov.in/atal-incubation-centres.php "Atal Incubation Centres")s proposed by applicants other than academic/ R&D institutes:
+    3. Key aspects of funding <span class="w3-tooltip w3-sand">AIC<span style="position:absolute;left:0px;bottom:18px" class="w3-text w3-tag w3-round w3-pale-blue">Atal Incubation Centres</span></span>s proposed by applicants other than academic/ R&D institutes:
        * [AIC](http://www.aim.gov.in/atal-incubation-centres.php "Atal Incubation Centres")s would be provided a grant-in-aid of upto 50% of total project, subject to maximum of Rs.
 10 crore.
        * Rental value of the building as per fair market value or as per the registered lease agreement can be considered as the applicant's contribution to the [AIC](http://www.aim.gov.in/atal-incubation-centres.php "Atal Incubation Centres")s in the eligible project cost.
        * Costs mentioned in 6 shall not be considered as eligible project costs.